-Thirdly, while relatively young in comparison to "top-down" approaches, attempts to produce an account of the epistemology of validity using the practice-based approach have already delivered more detailed accounts of the mechanisms by which we come to be justified in believing logical theories than "top-down" approaches.
-For instance, Martin & Hjortland (2021) have shown how we can make sense of many of the forms of evidence logicians appeal to within a predictivist model of logical justification.
-According to this model, logical theories of validity are evidenced by their ability to: (i) produce successful predictions about which inferences mathematicians will deem acceptable within informal proofs; (ii) explain why these particular inferences are acceptable in virtue of their form; and, (iii) establish their compatibility with other well-established commitments, such as mathematical results, through the logico-semantic paradoxes.
-Whilst the predictivist model may well, ultimately, be found to be flawed in some regard (as the practice-based approach would expect), the detailed account of logic's epistemology which the approach has been able to produce already (albeit tentatively) evidences its fruitfulness.
+A third advantage of the practice-based approach is that while it is relatively young in comparison to top-down approaches, attempts to produce an account of the epistemology of validity using the practice-based approach have already delivered more detailed accounts than top-down approaches have so far managed.
+For instance, Martin and Hjortland 2021 shows how we can make sense of many of the forms of evidence logicians appeal to within a predictivist model of logical justification.
+According to this model, logical theories of validity are evidenced by their ability to (i) produce successful predictions about which inferences mathematicians will deem acceptable within informal proofs; (ii) explain why these particular inferences are acceptable in virtue of their form; and (iii) establish their compatibility with other well-established commitments, such as mathematical results, through the logico-semantic paradoxes.
+While ultimately the predictivist model may well be found to be flawed in some regard (as the practice-based approach would expect), the detailed account of logic's epistemology that the approach has already been able to produce (albeit tentatively) evidences its fruitfulness.

-Combined, these considerations give us good reason to think that, over time, the "bottom-up" practice-based approach will be able to provide us with a more detailed and nuanced account of the epistemology of validity than "top-down" approaches.
+Combined, these considerations give us good reason to think that, over time, the bottom-up practice-based approach will be able to provide us with a more detailed and nuanced account of the epistemology of validity than top-down approaches.
 This is just one prominent example of the benefit PLP provides over traditional approaches, in offering progress to established debates within the philosophy of logic.
 The benefits with PLP do not stop here, however.
-In the next section, we'll highlight how PLP also opens up new fruitful areas of enquiry in virtue of expanding the philosophy of logic's scope of enquiry.
+In the next section, I highlight how PLP also opens up new fruitful areas of inquiry in virtue of expanding the philosophy of logic's scope of inquiry.